cdkini/pypcmgr/README.md

 <h1 align="center">pypcmgr</h2>
 <h3 align="center"><i>Static analysis and pre-commit hook management made painless</i></h3>

-<b>pypcmgr</b> is a command line utility that consolidates some of the most popular Python static analysis tools and testing frameworks to help keep your codebase clean and error free.
-Either run it manually or have it set up pre-commit hooks to automate testing, linting, and formatting alongside your git workflow.
+<b>pypcmgr</b> is a command line utility that consolidates some of the most popular Python static analysis tools to help keep your codebase clean and error free.
+Either run it manually or have it set up pre-commit hooks to automate linting and formatting alongside your git workflow.

 As of version <b>1.0.0</b>, the following plug-ins are supported:
 ```
-TESTING
-  pytest           Recommended by pypcmgr team
-  unittest         builtin

 LINTING
   flake8           Wrapper around pyflakes, pycodestyle and mccabe.
 Also, it augments pyflakes and mccabe with error codes
   pylint           Most intelligent Python linter.
 It's able to infer a lot using only static analysis, thereby finding subtle bugs